okta/okta-spring-boot/README.md

 | okta.oauth2.clientId   | N/A | The Client Id of your Okta OIDC application |
 | okta.oauth2.clientSecret   | N/A | The Client Secret of your Okta OIDC application |

-There are many more properties that you can configure as well.
+There are many more properties that you can optionally configure as well.
 Here are some examples:

 | Property | Default | Details |
 |----------|---------|---------|